-2.4.3 Understanding the Mechanism of Sanity Functions
+2.4.3 Understanding the Mechanism of Deferrable Functions

-This section describes the mechanism behind the sanity functions that are used for the sanity and performance checking.
-Generally, writing a new sanity function is as straightforward as decorating a simple Python function with the reframe.utility.sanity\function() decorator.
-However, it is important to understand how and when a deferrable function is evaluated, especially if your function takes as arguments the results of other deferrable functions.
+This section describes the mechanism behind deferrable functions, which in ReFrame, they are used for sanity and performance checking.
+Generally, writing a new sanity function in a RegressionTest is as straightforward as decorating a simple member function with the built-in sanity\function() decorator.
+Behind the scenes, this decorator will convert the Python function into a deferrable function and schedule its evaluation for the sanity stage of the test.
+However, when dealing with more complex scenarios such as a deferrable function taking as an argument the results from other deferrable functions, it is crucial to understand how a deferrable function differs from a regular Python function, and when is it actually evaluated.